Morgan County Vehicle Impound Guide

 Where Is Your Car?

 The most important first step is figuring out where your vehicle is being held.
-Since we don't currently have a database of specific impound lots in Morgan, GA, you'll need to contact the authorities directly.
+Your car is likely at Digby's Towing:

 How to Find Your Vehicle

-- Reference your case number: When you call, be prepared to provide your name, date of birth, and, most importantly, your case number if you have it.
+- Reference your booking number: When you call, be prepared to provide your name, date of birth, and your booking number.
 This will help them quickly locate your vehicle's impound location.

 What You Need to Retrieve Your Vehicle